stormchaserroleplaying/stormchaserRPG/Species/Lineages/Tiefling/index.md

 You know the thaumaturgy cantrip.
 When you reach 3rd level, you can cast the hellish rebuke spell as a 2nd-level spell once with this trait and regain the ability to do so when you finish a long rest.
 When you reach 5th level, you can cast the darkness spell once with this trait and regain the ability to do so when you finish a long rest.
 Charisma is your spellcasting ability for these spells.

 ## Size
-Tieflings are about the same size and build as humans.
-Your size is Medium.
+Tieflings are about the same size and build as others of their species.